GB deadweight sheep prices

 This survey aims to provide a weekly reference price for deadweight prime sheep on the EUROP classification grid that fall within the SQQ weight band.
 The prices are collected from a sample of abattoirs across Great Britain.

 The AHDB deadweight sheep price series is collected from a voluntary sample of abattoirs in Great Britain.
 The data is collected weekly and published every Wednesday for the previous week (Sunday to Saturday).
 Abattoirs submit the price, weight, fat class and conformation of all their prime sheep procured deadweight, regardless of scheme, breed or organic status.
-The prices shown are in pence per kilogram and represent the average payable for the animal upon delivery to the abattoir, before deductions (eg procurement, transport, insurance, inspection, levy).
+The prices shown are in pence per kilogram, excluding VAT and represent the average payable for the animal upon delivery to the abattoir, before deductions (eg procurement, transport, insurance, inspection, levy).